thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 :white_check_mark: How to protect against or detect that technique:

-- *Architecture*: Ensure that unused kernel modules are removed from the system.
+- *Architecture*: Ensure that unused kernel modules are removed from the system, or at least blacklisted (cc [Blacllist parameter](https://man7.org/linux/man-pages/man5/modprobe.d.5.html))
 - *Architecture*: Ensure that unused old kernel versions are removed from the system.
 - *Architecture*: Configure kernel security using tools like [sysctl]()
 - *Architecture*: Configure boot parameters that disables potential attack vector